 “He never requested respect,” McCarver said.
 “He just got it.
 People paid attention when they were around Bob Gibson.

 “He tethered teammates, and that was a talent.”

 Gibson had this manner of intimidating reporters, sometimes when he wasn’t even trying to.
 But then there was the other side to that, too.

-In his Hall of Fame year of 1981, a Post-Dispatch reporter flew to Omaha to interview Gibson.
+In his Hall of Fame induction year of 1981, a Post-Dispatch reporter flew to Omaha to interview Gibson.
 They first met at a restaurant in which Gibson had an ownership stake.
-After spending a couple of hours there, the two repaired to his house where Gibson insisted on a barbecue on his new deck and then he and his wife, Wendy, patiently waited while the reporter participated in a 45-minute radio show he had neglected to tell them about.
+After spending a couple hours there, the two retired to his house, where Gibson insisted on a barbecue on his new deck and then he and his wife, Wendy, patiently waited while the reporter participated in a 45-minute radio show he had neglected to tell them about.

 “Wendy.
 Wendy.
 Wendy,” Gibson started babbling.
 “Can you believe I’ve been talking to a reporter for nine hours?”

 White said, “Bob was a helluva person.
 He was aware of a lot of things.
 He could talk about anything.